For Pre-Christmas delivery, please order before 2:30pm on Monday 15 December (Standard) or Thursday 18 December (Next Day).

 Purchasing Diazepam online or anywhere else should be done with care and caution, due to the widely reported potential risks associated with counterfeit Diazepam tablets that may contain fentanyl (BBC News, 2019; BBC News, 2023).

 It is important that your doctor checks that diazepam is suitable for you.
 Your doctor should complete a thorough health questionnaire and review your current medications before prescribing this medication.
-We have What happens if you take too much Diazepam (Valium)?
+We have diazepam tablets for sale here at PharmXtra if it has been approved for you by your healthcare provider.

 No. Alcohol enhances the sedative effects of diazepam, which can lead to dangerous breathing problems.